BestSonny/BestSonny.github.io.old/project/CTPN.md

 in convolutional feature maps.
 We develop a vertical anchor mechanism that jointly predicts location and text/non-text score of each fixed-width proposal, considerably improving localization accuracy.
 The sequential proposals are naturally connected by a recurrent neural network, which is seamlessly incorporated into the convolutional network, resulting in an end-to-end trainable model.
 This allows the CTPN to explore rich context information of image, making it powerful to detect extremely ambiguous text.
 The CTPN works reliably on multi-scale and multilanguage text without further post-processing, departing from previous bottom-up methods requiring multi-step post filtering.
 It achieves 0.88 and 0.61 F-measure on the ICDAR 2013 and 2015 benchmarks, surpassing recent results by a large margin.
-The CTPN is computationally efficient with 0.14s/image, by using the very deep VGG16 model [27].
+The CTPN is computationally efficient with 0.14s/image, by using the very deep VGG16 model.
 Online demo is available at: http://textdet.com/.
 	</p>
 </div>